choules/choules/README.md

 ### Hi there 👋

 This is my personal Github profile.
-Most of my work is done at [wycomco](https://github.com/wycomco), where our teams tries to make the world a better place for all MacAdmins.
+Most of my work is done at [wycomco](https://github.com/wycomco), where our team tries to make the world a better place for all MacAdmins.

 Other profiles on the web: